 Although, of course, they’d recommend them to a friend, because then they’d get paid…

 Ha, anyway, here’s some info on their products and compensation.

-So, one major fault in this company is their lack of transparency.
-You actually can’t get much of any information on their products and services without speaking directly to a Consultant – I guess they really want to sell it to you live.
+So, one major fault in this company is their lack of transparency about what you’ll be selling and how you can get started.
+You actually can’t get much of any information on their products and services without speaking directly to a Consultant — I guess they really want to sell it to you live.

 There’s literally nothing on their website about their products and services other than this tiny paragraph: